 The kit build is very straightforward, and if you've already built the Retro 75,

-you'll find the Retro Helper a real breeze, took me about 2 hours, and that was
+you'll find the Retro Helper a real breeze, took me about 2 hours,

 April 9, 2011 - Collins 75A-1 Alignment and Service Inspection It had

 been some time since the old girl has been on the bench, dating back to my 2006

 Thought I'd take another crack at aligning the IF as I was not certain it was

 spot on.
 The original crystal in

 the crystal filter was slightly off it's target frequency of 500 Kc, so a quick

 brought all back into spec.
 The trusty HP 8640 signal generator was the ideal